Find Grad Schools

 • Infection Control Practitioner (ICP)

-In 2016, there was an estimated number of 6,100 jobs in the United States for Epidemiologist.
+In the United States, there were 6,100 jobs for Epidemiologist in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Epidemiologist by 2026.
 There will be an estimated 600 positions for Epidemiologist per year.

 undefined